javaeews/cassandra-mongo/PRESENTATION.md

 > ***"Mélységes mély a múltnak kútja.
 Ne mondjuk inkább feneketlennek?"***

 ## Mi az igazság?!
-Avagy mit gondol az "utca" embere..
+Avagy mit gondolnak a fórumozó emberek..
-Még mielőtt bármerre is elindultam volna eme anyag összeállítása során, érdekelt, csak úgy "játékon kívül", hogy mire is bölcs használni ezt a két NoSQL adatbázist.
-Lehet-e, van-e értelme egyáltalán "nyertest" keresni, vagy mindkettő alapból már vesztesként indul velem ezen az úton?
-Esetleg mindkettő lehet győztes a maga kategóriájában?
-Intuitív arra gondoltam, ezekre a kérdésekre fórumok sárdobáló szálai közé merészkedve találhatok pro és kontra érveket.
-Több hiteles hozzászólással is találkoztam, most a teljesség igénye nélkül ezt a kettőt emelném ki:

 ![alt text](image-12.png)
 > ***"MongoDB is good.
 It works.
 However, it’s a somewhat specialized tool solving a somewhat specialized problem extremely well.
 It doesn’t solve all problems.
 Other problems are better solved with other data storage engines."***

 > ***"A very observant person could also point out that Facebook uses MySQL in a way that isn't too dissimilar sharding a NoSQL database and leveraging Memcache on top of it"***

-> ***"Basically, whenever you see something being "more scalable", "100 times faster" or anything like that, it's usually by sacrificing other types of operations, and/or making data operations far less safe."***

 ![alt text](image-13.png)
 > ***"Because of the way Cassandra is architectured, it's extremely good at certain use cases and extremely bad at others!
 I have used it in the past in various projects with great success.
 In particular, we had a project in King where our system had to support around 1,000,000 requests per second from all around the world.
 Cassandra could handle that without breaking a sweat.
 Good luck doing that with another database."***

+> ***"Basically, whenever you see something being "more scalable", "100 times faster" or anything like that, it's usually by sacrificing other types of operations, and/or making data operations far less safe."***

 ![alt text](image-14.png)
 From: <https://www.redwolf.in>

-> ***"With great power there must also come great responsibility" is a proverb popularized by Spider-Man in Marvel comics, films, and related media.
-One of the pain points of Cassandra is the fact that it needs careful maintenance.
-You need to have a good understanding of how Cassandra works internally.
-You need to maintain your data integrity and consistency.
-This requires analysing your cluster topology and running repair operations frequently.***

-És ha tömör és rövid akarnék lenni, ezen a ponton meg is köszönném a figyelmet és nyugodt szívvel konstatálnám, hogy a lényeget átadtam..
-Ugyanakkor ha a két címszereplőt teljesen mellékvágányra teszem a végső cél tekintetében, azt gondolom legitim élnem azzal a párhuzammal amit hallunk eleget:
+> ***"With great power there must also come great responsibility"***
+- [ ] Careful maintenance
+- [ ] Good understanding of how Cassandra works internally
+- [ ] Maintain your data integrity and consistency
+- [ ] Analysing your cluster topology and running repair operations frequently

+## Megjegyzés
-- [ ] Az iskolában nem feltétlenül csak egy-egy konkrét eszköz, technológia megismertetése lenne a cél, sokkal inkább egy új, magasabb szintű, bölcsebb látásmód kialakítása a diákokban
+- [ ] Nem feltétlenül csak egy-egy konkrét eszköz
-- [ ] Összeállítva ezt az anyagot rengeteg olyan szál került utamba, amelyeket egyesével felgöngyölítve és elindulva rajtuk, egy jelen témától viszonylag független és hasznos tudáshalmazra leltem.
+- [ ] Jelen témától viszonylag független és hasznos tudáshalmaz is

 ## Zipped
 ![alt text](image-15.png)
-Az ismert fogalmakat használva mondjuk azért ki nagyon tömören kik is voltak társaim az úton:

  - [ ] Apache Cassandra® is a free and open-source, distributed, wide column store, NoSQL database management system written in Java designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.
  A Cassandra cluster is made up of multiple nodes.
 Cassandra nodes typically run on Linux® ​​and the only requirement to participate in a cluster is that the nodes are able to communicate with one another via a few well-known TCP/IP ports.